-There are many things we can do to improve our skin’s look and feel—and when we feel good on the inside, we know that we also look better on the outside.
-We should all eat healthy for many reasons, and your skin is certainly one of them.
-It can be hard, but junk food has been proven to have negative effects on our skin.
+We can do many things to improve our skin’s appearance—and when feeling good on the inside, we usually also look better on the outside.
+We should all eat healthy for many reasons, and our skin is certainly one of them.
+A poor diet with a lot of processed food, too much salt, sugar, and fat, and too few nutrients can not only make us feel unwell but will also have negative effects on our skin.

 13 Colorful Foods for Healthy Skin

-Cherries have 17 antioxidant compounds, making them a real super fruit!
-They also contain loads of vitamin C to stimulate collagen, which keeps your skin youthful and glowing.
-Even better, cherries contain melatonin to protect your skin from harmful UV radiation.
+Cherries have 17 antioxidant compounds, including anthocyanin, the compound responsible for their deep red color [source].
+They also contain loads of antioxidants like vitamin C, which helps to stimulate collagen production and keep your skin youthful and glowing.
 This recipe combines cherries and berries into delicious popsicles guaranteed to make your skin glow.

-Pomegranates certainly have plenty of health benefits, and our skin included.
-Pomegranates have very high levels of vitamins and tannins, which can help fight fine wrinkles and improve overall health.
-When we’re feel good all over, it shows.
-And, a nice pomegranate vodka fizz is also certain to help you feel great.
+Pomegranates certainly have plenty of health benefits, and our skin is included.
+Pomegranates have very high levels of vitamins and polyphenols, including tannins, flavonoids, and anthocyanin [source], which can help fight fine wrinkles and improve overall health.
+When we’re feeling good all over, it shows.

 We love to boast about the many uses and benefits of turmeric, and it’s sure to work for glowing skin.
-Turmeric has anti-inflammatory properties and high levels of antioxidants, which helps to prevent wrinkles and slow the aging process.
+Turmeric has anti-inflammatory properties and high levels of antioxidants [source], which help to prevent wrinkles and slow the aging process.

 Love a good pumpkin pie?
-Pumpkins not only taste sweet and delicious, they are full of vitamins, minerals, and antioxidants.
+Good news!
+Pumpkins not only taste sweet and delicious, but they are also full of vitamins, minerals, and antioxidants called carotenoids [source].
 Specifically, pumpkins have loads of potassium, vitamin A, and vitamin E—all amazing for your skin.
-And, as much as we love pie, here are 25 non-pie pumpkin recipes for you to enjoy just as much.

 10. Dark, leafy greens